hmazhar/hamelot.io/posts/openmp_memory_benchmark.md

 ###The Code:

-The code is availible [here](http://hmazhar.github.io/ompeak/) with instructions on how to use it.
+The code is available [here](http://hmazhar.github.io/ompeak/) with instructions on how to use it.

 ###The results: